-- Employer's statements, including pay stubs and similar employment documents within six (6) months of application; - Homestead exemption verified through property tax records (if applicable); and - Other documentation will be reviewed and considered on a case-by-case basis.
+- Homestead exemption verified through property tax records (if applicable); and - Other documentation will be reviewed and considered on a case-by-case basis.

-Primary residency's documents should include the Applicant's or Co-applicant's name, with appropriate dates demonstrating residence, and physical property address.
-None of the forms of documentation listed previously, by itself, necessarily proves primary residence.
-The Program will assess all available documentation together and determine primary residence based on the Applicant's demonstration of consistency across the variety of documentation provided.
-If inconsistencies in documentation are found, the application may not move forward-in the eligibility process- until the inconsistencies are resolved by the Applicant.
-All Program Applicants bear the burden of proof in providing consistent evidence to establish primary residency within six (6) months prior to application.
+Primary residency documents should include the Applicant's or Co-applicant's name, with appropriate dates demonstrating residence, and physical property address.
+None of the forms of documentation listed previously, by itself, necessarily prove primary residence.
+The Subprogram will assess all available documentation together and determine primary residence based on the Applicant's demonstration of consistency across the variety of documentation provided.
+If inconsistencies in documentation are found, the application may not move forward -in the eligibility process- until the inconsistencies are resolved by the Applicant.
+All Subprogram Applicants bear the burden of proof in providing consistent evidence to establish primary residency within six (6) months prior to application.